 - Serve with your favorite baked potato toppings; crumbled bacon, cheese, green onions, sour cream, etc.

-Try our other favorite soup recipes:
+Try our other favorite recipes: